danielchang/package-autoload/README.md

 Installing
 ----------

 Place both the `.conf` files in `/etc/init/`.
-Restart the computer, or run `start autoimport-start-listener`
+Restart the computer, or run `start autoimport-start-listener`.
+You will need to have `file-bridge` installed, which is available at https://github.com/Lucretiel/file-bridge/blob/master/file-bridge.conf